andreyorst/tagbar.kak/README.md

 - `tagbar_side` - defines what side of the tmux pane should be used to open tagbar;
 - `tagbar_size` - defines width or height in cells or percents;
 - `tagbar_split` - defines how to split tmux pane, horizontally or vertically;
 - `tagbarclient` - defines name of the client that tagbar will create and use to display itself.
+- `tagbar_ctags_cmd` - defines what command will be used to generate tag file.
+This option was added to allow setting custom ctags-compatible executable for languages that are not supported by ctags package, but have a compatible parser.

 ### Automatic startup
 To start tagbar.kak automatically on certain filetypes, you can use this hook: